 A Digital Currency Future?

-Many European nations have moved beyond the hygiene factors of embracing government e-payments to evaluating the role of digital currencies and cryptocurrencies in govtech and various government services.
+Many European nations have moved beyond the hygiene factors of embracing government e-payments to evaluating the role of digital currencies and cryptocurrencies in various government services.

 Take Sweden for example, a country that is widely accepted as the most cashless society in the world, they are currently investigating the feasibility of central bank back digital currency “e-krona”